 Jima Jima (Waterlily)

-Jimi jima is one of Tommy Gondorra Steele’s personal dreamings.
-It is similar to what is commonly known as a waterlily (monochoria australasica).
-Jimi jima is mainly associated with a waterhole named Yalija, but also other sacred waterholes in the Wurdeja area.
-Tommy’s painting of jima jima depicts the lily as it exists naturally in wet water areas at Wurdeja.
+Jimi jima is similar to what is commonly known as a waterlily (monochoria australasica).
+The plant is mainly associated with a waterhole named Yalija, but also other sacred waterholes in the Wurdeja area.
+This painting of jima jima depicts the lily as it exists naturally in wet water areas at Wurdeja.
 They have an edible root, which is brownish and bitter when raw, but once roasted on coals it is deliciously sweet.
 They are only found in sacred waterholes in the Wurdeja area, including Yalija, and humans and spirits live off them.
 They are a bright blue flowering plant.

-Tommy Gondorra Steele is the last male member of the Garnawula Niya clan.
-He lives at Wurdeja outstation, about four kilometres east of the Blyth River.
-He is the traditional owner of that area.
+Fiona Steele is the daughter of the late Tommy Gondorra Steele, the last male member of the Garnawula Niya clan who lived at Wurdeja outstation, about four kilometres east of the Blyth River, and who was the traditional owner of that area.
 Wurdeja is surrounded by a series of sacred waterholes and it is these waterholes, which provide the subject matter for Steele’s art.

 or pay $72.80 per month with Art Money*

 *Art Money makes owning art easier and more affordable.
 Payments are spread over 10 monthly instalments.
 After paying a minimum 10% deposit, you can have your artwork in your home and pay the remaining balance over 9 months, interest-free.
 Make sure you secure your Art Money loan before paying the deposit direct to us.
 Loans can be processed in as little time as 10 minutes.